Nella1a/next-js-hotdeals/README.md

 # MöbelDeals Platform Mock-Up

-This is a basic platform mock-up showcasing deals from two Austrian furniture stores.
+This is a basic platform mock-up bringing together deals from two Austrian retail chains in one convenient place.
 The platform is branded with a simple logo and name: MöbelDeals.
 It is built as a Next.js application that uses a PostgreSQL database for storing and managing deals data.
 The data was scraped using Python packages (Scrapy and Playwright).

 #### Features

-Users can browse and filter deals by categories and shops.
+Users can browse, search and filter deals by categories and shops.
 Each deal links directly to the product page on the original store's website, allowing users to get more information and purchase items seamlessly.
-Currently, deals are available for the following categories: Wohnzimmer (Living Room), Schlafzimmer (Bedroom), and Badezimmer (Bathroom).
+Currently, deals are available in the following categories: Schlafzimmer (Bedroom), Badezimmer (Bathroom), Wohnzimmer (Living Room), Garten (Garden), and Kinderzimmer (Kids' Room)

 #### Data Collection